Political Parties are Failing on Discrimination and Prejudice

 Updated 28 Jul 2021

 These articles should not be taken as the official view of any organisation.

 The recent Stonewall Cymru LGBT Hustings was unfortunately a missed opportunity to really hold candidates to account.
 It was very stage-managed, with no questions taken from the public, all Zoom chat features disabled, and many political parties were excluded.

-No-one in the hustings acknowledged the continuing row over transphobia in Plaid Cymru which led to the resignation in protest of Plaid councillor & deputy mayor Owen Hurcum, Plaid parliamentary candidate Mike Parker, and many other members both previously and on an ongoing basis.
+No-one in the hustings acknowledged the continuing row over transphobia in Plaid Cymru which led to Plaid councillor & deputy mayor Owen Hurcum, Plaid parliamentary candidate Mike Parker, and many other members resigning in protest.
 Plaid have made initial apologies and pledged awareness training to address discrimination in their party.
 But it remains to be seen how sincere or serious this is when specific complaints have been ignored for years and trans members have been undemocratically excluded from meetings designed to hold their party to account.
 Plaid certainly do not deserve to congratulate themselves in the manner they did at the hustings.
 And LGBT+ people should certainly not welcome Plaid’s proposed 1% cut to the Welsh budget.

 But the Labour Party really has form on discrimination, tolerating the worst of transphobic ideas from elected representatives and stirring up prejudices against Gypsy, Roma and Traveller (GRT) communities for crude electoral gain.

 I grew up in Swansea, where 14 years ago Labour was accused of breaking the Race Relations Act by cynically attempting to make a by-election a “referendum” on a traveller’s site.
 Labour had a similar record in Cardiff at the time.